 It has a vital role to play in the body’s natural clotting mechanism.

-If you are at risk of developing blood clots, it’s essential to watch out how much vitamin K is in your system.
+If you are at risk of developing blood clots, it’s essential to watch out for how much vitamin K is in your system.

 For patients who take warfarin and consume too much vitamin K, they can throw their clotting levels off balance.
 This exposes them to possible heart complications and even stroke.